StefanoDeVuono/Naza_frontend/README.md

 This workflow means that master may not contain the code currently deployed to production.

+### Deployment issues

+Sometimes pushing to Squarespace doesn't show the update.
+A follow-on 'fake' commit might be needed to force an update.

 ## Hair Color Images

 Hair color images are stored on Amazon S3 in the `projectcurl-assets` bucket in the `HairColors` folder.
 They should have the same name as the presentation field for the option type in Spree.
 One caveat is that if the color is named something like "X w/ Y" then you should upload it named as "X with Y".
 This is because S3 doesn't support slashes in file names.